tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 Targets: 1d4 + 1 nearby allies

-**Effect:** You steal the once-per-battle racial powers of your allies this battle, but you don't get the advantage of your allies' feats or items that improve those powers.
+**Effect:** You steal the once-per-battle species powers of your allies this battle, but you don't get the advantage of your allies' feats or items that improve those powers.

-Each ally you steal a racial power from can roll an easy save (6+).
+Each ally you steal a species power from can roll an easy save (6+).
 Success means they get to use their power also this battle.
 Failure means they can't; you took it fully.

-You can't steal racial powers you already possess.
+You can't steal species powers you already possess.

 | Higher Level | Effect |
 | --- | --- |